-The majority of people will experience an acne breakout at one point or another in their lifetime.
-The American Academy of Dermatology has identified acne as one of the most common skin conditions that patients are seeking cosmetic treatment for around the world.
-While a pimple or a breakout is frustrating enough on its own, it can be even more difficult to deal with the aftermath – acne scars.
-Acne scars may present in varying textures and shades, but they all share a common denominator, and that is that acne scars can be even more challenging to resolve than the acne itself.
-Luckily, with the help of a board-certified dermatologist, Dr. Michele Green, it is possible to eliminate acne scars and achieve a clear, smooth, even-toned complexion with long-lasting results.
+The American Academy of Dermatology has identified acne as one of the most common skin conditions in the United States, reporting that up to 50 million Americans are affected annually.
+One in every five individuals with breakouts is estimated to develop acne scars.
+Acne scars may present in varying textures and shades, but they all share a common denominator: they can be even more challenging to resolve than acne.
+Most patients with acne scars require a combination treatment approach to achieve long-lasting results.
+With so many treatment options available, it can feel overwhelming to determine which are best suited to your particular skin condition.
+Luckily, with the help of NYC board-certified dermatologist Dr. Michele Green, it is possible to eliminate breakouts and acne scars and achieve a clear, healthy, and radiant complexion that lasts.

 3 eMatrix treatments and 3 vbeam laser treatments